 Queen's University employees who routinely purchase for the University, can be designated by the head of their faculty or department to receive a Procurement Credit Card (P-Card).
 The person applying for a P-Card must be a Queen's employee.
-Please contact the Credit Card Program Assistant (See Contact List) for more information.
+Please contact the Credit Card Program Manager (See Contact List) for more information.

 The standard application process time is less than three weeks from the submission of applicant data to receipt of the card.
 The P-Card application form can be downloaded (P-Card Application) and must be filled out in its entirety, including both yours and a supervisors signature (who has authority to sign on the account), before it is sent to SPS.
 As per the Procurement Card Policy the maximum single transaction limit is $5000 and the maximum monthly transaction limit is $20000.
-Your department may choose to assign lower limits to certain cardholders.

 After receiving a P-Card and signing a receipt form, which states how the card is to be used and reconciled, cardholders will need to activate the card before they will be able to use it.
 P-cards need to be activated within 24 hours of receipt.
 To activate a procurement card follow the instructions that are received in the envelope with the card.